openpra-org/openepl-engine/README.md

     2. Click `Add toolchain` and select `Docker`.
     3. Click the `screw nut icon` next to the `Docker` field to select a Docker image.
         1. You can also configure a `Docker server` in `Settings / Preferences | Build, Execution, Deployment | Docker` and then select it in the toolchain settings.
-    4. Select the Docker Image `openerrorpro-engine-debugger` and wait until the tool detection finishes.
+    4. Select the Docker Image `openepl-engine-debugger` and wait until the tool detection finishes.
     5. Set the `C Compiler` to `gcc`
     6. Set the `C++ Compiler` to `g++`
     8. Then save the settings.